1.2. Physical Structure of Database Cluster

 (1 row)

-As you can see, the oid and relfilenode values are equal in this case.
-You can also see that the data file path of the table ‘sampletbl’ is ‘base/16384/18740’.
+The oid and relfilenode values are equal in this case.
+Additionally, the data file path of the table ‘sampletbl’ is ‘base/16384/18740’.

 $ cd $PGDATA